Nizari Ismaili state: Fall

-As the Mongols began invading Iran, many Sunni and Shia Muslims (including the prominent scholar Tusi) took refuge with the Nizaris of Quhistan.
-The governor (muhtasham) of Quhistan was Nasir al-Din Abu al-Fath Abd al-Rahim ibn Abi Mansur, and the Nizaris were under Imam Ala' al-Din Muhammad.

 After the death of the last Khwarezmaian ruler Jalal al-Din Mangburni, the destruction of the Nizari Ismaili state and the Abbasid Caliphate became the main Mongol objectives.
 In 1238, the Nizari Imam and the Abbasid caliph sent a joint diplomatic mission to the European kings Louis IX of France and Edward I of England to forge an alliance against the invading Mongols, but this was unsuccessful.
 The Mongols kept putting pressure on the Nizaris of Quhistan and Qumis.
 In 1256, Ala' al-Din was succeeded by his young son Rukn al-Din Khurshah as the Nizari Imam.
 A year later, the main Mongol army under Hulagu Khan entered Iran via Khorasan.
 Numerous negotiations between the Nizari Imam and Hulagu Khan were futile.
 Apparently, the Nizari Imam sought to at least keep the main Nizari strongholds, while the Mongols demanded the full submission of the Nizaris.

 On 19 November 1256, the Nizari Imam, who was in the Maymun-Dizh, surrendered the castle to the besieging Mongols under Hulagu Khan after a fierce conflict.
 Alamut fell in December 1256 and Lambsar fell in 1257, with Gerdkuh remaining unconquered.
 In the same year, Möngke Khan, the khagan of the Mongol Empire, ordered a massacre of all Nizari Ismailis of Persia.
 Rukn al-Din Khurshah himself, who had traveled to Mongolia to meet Möngke Khan, was killed by his personal Mongol guard there.
 Gerdkuh castle finally fell in 1270, becoming the last Nizari stronghold in Persia to be conquered.

 Though the Mongol massacre at Alamut was widely interpreted to be the end of Ismaili influence in the region, we learn from various sources that the Ismailis’ political influence continued.
 In 1275, a son of Rukn al-Din managed to recapture Alamut, though only for a few years.
 The Nizari Imam, known in the sources as Khudawand Muhammad, again managed to recapture the fort in the fourteenth century.
 According to Mar’ashi, the Imam's descendants would remain at Alamut until the late fifteenth century.
 Ismaili political activity in the region also seems to have continued under the leadership of Sultan Muhammad b.
 Jahangir and his son, until the latter's execution in 1006/1597.